COVID-19 pandemic in the Northern Mariana Islands: Timeline

 On 28 March, the islands confirmed their first two COVID-19 cases.

 The first death from coronavirus in the CNMI occurred on March 30 at Kanoa Resort.
 A second death was reported on April 7 at the Commonwealth Health Care Corporation (CHCC).

 On 13 April, the CNMI received 20,000 test kits from South Korea; this shipment is expected to be the first of three, totaling 60,000, to arrive.

-Estadísticas
+Statistics

 Flights from China and Hong Kong were cancelled in early February, leading to a drawdown in tourists to the island of Saipan and subsequently an economic crisis which triggered an austerity.
 By March 12, a task force was in place to manage the austerity measures put into place.

 As a precautionary measure on March 17, Governor Torres shut schools and government offices.
 The continuation of daily United Airlines' nonstop flights from Guam 120 miles away led to all arriving individuals suspected of coronavirus symptoms to be placed in quarantine at the Kanoa Resort.

 Circa 16 March, governor Ralph Torres temporarily closed all schools and government offices.
 A government task force has also been set up to monitor the situation.